-Many Londoners who were in Green Park last weekend said they had supported the “T-Charge”, which they considered as a starting point in the right direction to reduce air pollution in London.
+Many Londoners who were in Green Park last weekend said they had supported the toxic charge, commonly known as the “T-Charge”, which they considered as a starting point to reduce air pollution in London.

 He said that he spent a period in Glasgow for this reason.
-He showed a strong support to the Mayor’s new plan because thousands of people are suffering like him.
+He showed strong support for the Mayor’s new plan because thousands of people are suffering like him.

 “I think it’s good, they need to be more harsh, charge more money,” Roger said, “because cars are really bad.”

 Mayor Khan’s T-Charge plan came into force last week.
-It imposes an extra 10 pound on drivers of old diesel and petrol cars when they enter the “Congestion Charge Zone”.
+It imposes an extra 10 pounds on drivers of old diesel and petrol cars when they enter the “Congestion Charge Zone”.

 “I think we need that because any diesel or any polluting car is really bad for the environment.”

-“There are more steps to be taken,” said Roger, “but to start it off, I think definitively it is the correct step to go through.”
+“There are more steps to be taken,” said Roger, “but to start it off, I think definitely it is the correct step to go through.”

-The teenager opposed the idea that the business of some people was affected by “T-Charge”.
+The teenager opposed the idea that the businesses of some people might be affected by the “T-Charge”.

-“They just have to see another way to own money or ever,” said Roger, His argument was that those cars are “bad for the World, environment and people.”
+“They just have to see another way to earn money,” said Roger.
+His argument was that those cars are “bad for the World, environment and people”.